magento/devdocs/guides/v2.3/graphql/products.md

 ## ProductAttributeSearchCriteria object {#ProductAttributeSearchCriteria}

 The `ProductAttributeSearchCriteria` object defines the filters to be used in the search.
+You can also specify custom and extension attributes defined in any attribute sets.

 These attributes can be used to create filters: